A member of the Myrtle family (Myrtaceae), the Eugenia genus contains over 1000

 Seeds remain viable for up to 6 weeks and sprout in 30 days.
 Rooted cuttings are preferred

-with superior cultivars.
+using superior cultivars.
 Air layering and grafting are also successful.
 Grumichama should

 Ornamental, edible fruit, hedging.